 How wrong I was, how completely and blissfully wrong I was.

 In no time I started to notice Gracia’s work of writings on her blog The Rosenrot.
 Gradually I came to realise that behind all the extravagant voluminous facets of Issey Miyake and the brutalist monotonous layers of Rick Owens, plus the ferocious red lipstick too, there were certainly more than meets the eyes.
-I began to find myself eagerly devouring those witty and informative texts on the blog like a starving and ignorant child in search of food and wisdom, which I still do till this very day.
+I began to find myself eagerly devouring those witty and informative texts on the blog like a starving and ignorant child in search of food and wisdom, which I still do to this very day.
 On top of everything, outside of my self-absorbed bubble, and frankly at a time of life desperate to grapple onto something, to be able to stumble across someone on the web whose aesthetic ideals and values I could connect with and whom genuinely inspired, felt almost like a blessing.

 The Rosenrot, literally translated as ‘the red rose’, also presents itself as a homage to Rammstein the band.
-Clearly someone influenced by music like many other great designers of our time, without splashing a massive logo of any music bands to the back of every jacket, all the cultural influences and literature references are boiled down and transpired in Gracia’s collections, resulting in a series of subtle, aesthetically pleasing and meticulously constructed garments.
+Clearly someone influenced by music like many other great designers of our time, without splashing a massive logo of any music band to the back of every jacket, all the cultural influences and literature references are boiled down and transpired in Gracia’s collections, resulting in a series of subtle, aesthetically pleasing and meticulously constructed garments.

 After perhaps more than half a decade since my initial encounter with this image of Gracia, a facade more or less, I decided to reach out and wrote the designer a letter inviting her for an interview, to get to know her as an individual a bit more.
 During our first Zoom call back in July this year, as if an onion started to unpeel itself and revealed its core, underneath that facade, it’s a friendly and eloquent woman, smart and valiant, extremely driven and knows exactly what she wanted — another list that I could just go on and on about.
 This very first image of Gracia, had then completely evaporated.